 You can lodge electronically, by paper (only if the electronic option is not available to you), through a tax professional, or through an accounting software.
 Follow the ATO’s guide to lodgement for more information about lodging your TPAR.

 I’ve made a mistake.
-Can I correct a lodged report?
+Can I go back and correct a lodged TPAR report?

 Yes, you can provide an amended TPAR.
 This is essential if you’ve provided incorrect amounts in either the total GST, gross amount paid, or total tax withheld fields; provided an incorrect ABN or name in the payer or any of the payee fields; or need to add a new payee.

 The way that you can lodge your amended TPAR depends on how you lodged the original.
 For example, you could go back to your tax professional, or you could generate an amended report using the online accounting software you used for lodgement.

 I have not paid any contractors for their services.
 How do I lodge a Nil TPAR?